 Ultimately, we concluded that our core hypothesis is wrong.
 A behavior-change product requires an entry point—a use case people understand and identify with.
 And while hatred of meetings is universal, it turns out that the desire to fix them is not.

 But, we're proud of a lot we accomplished along the way.
 We were able to disprove our hypothesis in a capital-efficient manner.
 We built a great product based on that hypothesis.
 We created an effective team that enjoyed working together, rooted in values established at the start.
-I did some of my best product & design work, and turned myself (back) into a legitimate full-stack engineer.
+I did some of my best work, and turned myself (back) into a legitimate full-stack engineer.
 Damian and I did the work required to build a healthy co-founder relationship and would found something together again.

 Finally, we learned a tremendous amount along the way--not passively but actively as a result of building learning into our process.